-Fellini wants to have fun too, and he wants to fill the screen with his other discoveries.
-Carl Gustav Jung and Lysergic Acid.
+Fellini wants to have fun too, and he wants to fill the screen with his other discoveries: Carl Gustav Jung and Lysergic Acid.
 Fellini mixes the archetypes of Jung’s theories about the unconscious mind with the revelations of the psychedelic revolution then underway (he’d taken acid himself shortly before making the film), stopping off by way of My Fair Lady (which had been released the previous year) for some typical 1960s nostalgia for the Edwardian era and to take inspiration from the big costumes and insane hats designed for that film by Cecil Beaton – this is a also great film for hats.

-More an eat as much buffet of good things than a carefully planned meal, Juliet of the Spirits is a Technicolor Odyssey with Juliet as its great travelling adventurer.
+More an eat-as-much-as-you-like buffet of good things than a carefully planned meal, Juliet of the Spirits is a Technicolor Odyssey with Juliet as its great travelling adventurer.
 It’s a strange performance – the mouse who roared… eventually – one of almost supernatural stillness, but it’s quite right for a film like this, where circus strongmen shoulder nuns out of the way, a Venus in a shell over there is trumped by a stylite saint glimpsed atop a pole, before a biplane swoops in to deliver Juliet’s fantasy grandfather.

 Fellini would eventually overdo this sort of circus approach to film-making, where flashbacks and fantasies, hallucinations, apparitions and psychic projections all fight each other for screen space, but he gets it just right here, even though from this distance it does all look a bit much, and the lack of a real plot means if you’re not feeling the groovy visuals, there’s not really anywhere else to go.